lukso-network/events-hack-your-profile-hackathon/README.md

 We have the basics ready and invite you to hack your profile!
 LUKSO is a new EVM Blockchain launching in the coming months.
 But its more than that, it comes with the core standards that enable a new creative  economy.

-The core pieces of LUKSO are Universal Profiles based on [ERC725 Account (LSP0)](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-0-ERC725Account.md) and [LSP6 KeyManager](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-6-KeyManager.md), as well as a [UniversalReceiver Delegate](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-1-UniversalReceiver.md#specification-of-the-universalreceiverdelegate).
+The core pieces of LUKSO are Universal Profiles based on [ERC725Account (LSP0)](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-0-ERC725Account.md) and [LSP6 KeyManager](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-6-KeyManager.md), as well as a [UniversalReceiver Delegate](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-1-UniversalReceiver.md#specification-of-the-universalreceiverdelegate).
 [You can read more about these pieces here](https://docs.lukso.tech/standards/introduction).